osquery/osquery/libraries/cmake/README.md

 ## macOS

-The system compiler is used on Big Sur 11.6, XCode 13, SDK 11.3.
+The system used to compile is currently macOS Big Sur 11.x, XCode 13.x, SDK 11.3.

-Both x86 and M1 architectures are built on an x86 machine, using the toolchain ability to cross-compile.
+Both x86_64 and ARM architectures of the executable are built on an x86_64 machine, using the toolchain's ability to cross-compile.

-### macos x86
+### macos x86_64

 The deployment target is 10.14.